 Lastly, toxoplasmosis can cause cysts to spread in your brain tissue or muscles.
 If they rupture, you can go blind or take severe damage to your internal organs.
 While toxoplasmosis is treatable, you need to receive that treatment quickly.
 Outdoors, you might not have that option.

-Overall, you shouldn’t eat wild cats because you don’t know what kind of infections they may carry.
+Overall, it would be best if you didn’t eat wild cats because you don’t know what infections they may carry.
 It’s better to be safe than sorry in this situation.

 You also won’t want to eat eels.
-Eels are very common worldwide, as you can find them in both freshwater and saltwater bodies.
+Eels are common worldwide, as you can find them in fresh and saltwater bodies.
 If you happen to trap one, you should let it go instead of trying to cook it.

 Additionally, eels contain blood that’s poisonous to us if consumed in its raw form.
 Luckily our gastric process and the cooking process neutralizes many of the toxins.
 Even so, blood from certain species of eels can be deadly to you.